War in Donbas: September 2014 Minsk ceasefire agreement

 After days of peace talks in Minsk under the auspices of the Organisation for Security and Co-operation in Europe (OSCE), Ukraine, Russia, the DPR, and the LPR agreed to a ceasefire on 5 September.

-OSCE monitors said they would observe the ceasefire, and assist the Ukrainian government in implementing it.
+In the Minsk Protocol, all sides agreed: an immediate ceasefire, monitored by the OSCE; immediate release of all prisoners; withdrawal of all illegal armed groups, foreign soldiers and mercenaries from Ukraine; withdrawal of heavy weaponry from the frontline; local elections in the Donbas under Ukrainian law; the granting of self-governance ("special status") to rebel-held parts of the Donbas; OSCE monitoring of the Russian-Ukrainian state border; and an amnesty for those involved in the war.
+Humanitarian corridors were meant to be maintained so that civilians could leave affected areas.
+Use of the Russian language in the Donbas would be protected by law.

 According to The New York Times, the agreement was an "almost verbatim" replication of Ukrainian president Petro Poroshenko's failed June "15-point peace plan".
-It was agreed that there would be an exchange of all prisoners taken by both sides, and that heavy weaponry should be removed from the combat zone.

-Humanitarian corridors were meant to be maintained so that civilians could leave affected areas.
-President Poroshenko said that Donetsk and Luhansk oblasts would be granted "special status", and that use of the Russian language in these areas would be protected by law.
 Russia started a more robust train and equip operation to strengthen separatists forces.
 DPR and LPR leaders said that they retained their desire for full independence from Ukraine, despite these concessions.
 Russian president Vladimir Putin and Ukrainian president Poroshenko discussed the ceasefire on 6 September.
 Both parties said that they were satisfied with the ceasefire, and that it was generally holding.